President – Nashville, TN

 Treasurer – Chattanooga, TN

-Z. Cartter Patten is an entrepreneur who has over 40 years experience as a Registered Investment Advisor working in firms he founded in Chattanooga, Tennessee.
+Z. Cartter Patten is an entrepreneur who has over 40 years of experience as a Registered Investment Advisor working in firms he founded in Chattanooga, Tennessee.
 Currently, he is President of The Patten Group.
 He has served as a director of two public companies and has been on many private company boards.
 Cartter has had a lifelong interest in forestry, land stewardship, wildlife habitat conservation, protection of rivers and most of all an environment that is healthy.
 His work on green movements began with land trusts and broadened over time.
 He served as a board member of American Rivers and is currently a director of the American Chestnut Foundation.
-He feels strongly that public policies should prohibit externalization of environmental costs.
+He feels strongly that public policies should prohibit the externalization of environmental costs.
 Having taken three multi-week wilderness canoe trips in the Canadian Arctic he was an early believer in climate change.
 Cartter is a graduate of Princeton University and holds the CFA designation granted by the CFA Institute.

 Patricia San Pedro

-Patricia is a four-time Emmy award-winning TV producer, published author, exhibited photographer, writer, PR/media expert, breast cancer survivor and advocate.
-She is passionate about environmental protection, and making the world a better place.
-Patricia is owner of Miami-based San Pedro Productions, a full-service firm that specializes in local, national and international Media & Public Relations, Bilingual Communication Strategies, and Media Training.
+Patricia is a four-time Emmy award-winning TV producer, published author, exhibited photographer, writer, PR/media expert, breast cancer survivor, and advocate.
+She is passionate about environmental protection and making the world a better place.
+Patricia is the owner of Miami-based San Pedro Productions, a full-service firm that specializes in local, national and international Media & Public Relations, Bilingual Communication Strategies, and Media Training.
 San Pedro Productions promotes products/services that enhance people’s lives, create value, and make the world, and our communities a better place.
-Over the span of her career Patricia has always used her job to help her community.
+Over the span of her career, Patricia has always used her job to help her community.
 Prior to founding her company, Patricia was Vice President of Event Marketing and Community Relations at The Miami Herald & Nuevo Herald.
 There she created several social responsibility projects including Operation Helping Hands/Dando Una Mano, which is still activated today, to help disaster victims throughout the hemisphere.

 E. Leon Jacobs, Jr., is co-owner of Williams & Jacobs, Attorneys at Law, LLC.
 Mr. Jacobs is an experienced consultant and attorney in Tallahassee, Florida, who brings more than 20 years of legal experience, and more than 30 years of experience in the public and private sectors.
-Mr. Jacobs has been deeply involved in the formation of public policy for most of his career, with a particular focus on the issues now driving the remarkable economic and social transformations under way in the global, information-based economy.
+Mr. Jacobs has been deeply involved in the formation of public policy for most of his career, with a particular focus on the issues now driving the remarkable economic and social transformations underway in the global, information-based economy.
 Mr. Jacobs presently serves as a member of the Florida Elections Commission, and is a recent past Chairman and Chief Administrative Officer of the Florida Public Service Commission (“FPSC”), having served a four-year appointed term that ended in 2002.
 During his tenure with the FPSC, Mr. Jacobs also served on the Board of Directors of the National Association of Regulatory Utility Commissioners (NARUC), as well as Chair of NARUC’s Consumer Affairs Committee and as Chair of NARUC’s Y2K Ad-Hoc Task Force.
 Mr. Jacobs additionally served as President of the Southeastern Association of Regulatory Utility Commissioners (an alliance of thirteen state regulatory agencies), and as Chair of the Energy Market Access Partnership Board (an alliance between NARUC and the U.S. Department of Energy fostering diversity in energy markets).
 Mr. Jacobs was appointed to serve on an advisory panel to the U.S. Environmental Protection Agency, the Small Water Systems Implementation Working Group (under the National Drinking Water Advisory Council), and was appointed to serve on a public/private effort under the Consumer’s Energy Council of America to develop public policy on Distributed Generation technologies.
 Mr. Jacobs also testified before the U.S. Congress.
 Mr. Jacobs received a degree from Florida A&M University and a law degree from Florida State University College of Law.

 Gary A. Davis